 ];

-But the payoff is worth it.
-My entire desktop including packages, keybinds, colors, SSH hosts, git config lives in a handful of files.
+The payoff is worth the learning curve.
+My entire desktop — packages, keybinds, colors, SSH hosts, git config — lives in a handful of files.
 Rolling back a bad change is one command.
 Setting up a new machine is a git clone and a nixos-rebuild switch.